Previous: “Architectural Features and Building Styles”

 Civic Magistrates

-Below the council, various magistrates managed specific aspects of city administration:
+Below the council, various magistrates managed specific aspects of city administration.
+These supervisors included::

 - Archons: Senior officials who presided over civic affairs